-A. Comparison of Sampling Protocol
+A. Comparison of sampling protocol

 For most of the models compared here, the underlying kinetic transition networks correspond to samples of stationary points designed to describe the dynamics associated with specific pathways or regions of the landscape.
-The degree of frustration could therefore exhibit some degree of sample dependence, and we have therefore provided details of the landscape exploration methods for each system in Section II.
+The degree of frustration could therefore exhibit some degree of sample dependence, and we have therefore provided details of the landscape exploration methods for each system in Section III.
 However, if all the landscapes were sampled in the same way, we expect the key trends to be unaffected.
-A representative sample should provide us with occupation probabilities and barrier heights that provide a converged value for the chosen measure of frustration, $\tilde{f}(T)$.
+A representative sample of minima and transition states should provide us with occupation probabilities and barrier heights that provide a converged value for the chosen measure of frustration, f(T).
 The most frustrated systems we have considered here are the soft sphere packings, which were explored through a more extensive local search.
 The same local exploration was therefore repeated for the binary Lennard-Jones system of 256 particles and continued until we obtained the same number of minima as for the soft sphere example.
-Fig. 10 shows that the results for this scheme with around 40000 minima are very similar to those obtained for a single kinetically relevant discrete path of around 3600 minima, based upon an initial molecular dynamics trajectory.
-The frustration index is still significantly lower than for the soft sphere systems.
-In fact, the more extensive local searches may produce lower frustration measures as they do not encounter many of the alternative low-energy minima separated by high barriers that are present in the landscape.
+Fig. 10 shows that the results

 FIG. 9.
-The frustration index calculated from renormalised probabilities, $\tilde{f}(T)$, for each of the models considered.
+The frustration index calculated from renormalised probabilities, $\widetilde{f}(T)$, for each of the models considered.

-FIG. 10. $\tilde{f}(T)$ for a 256-atom binary Lennard-Jones mixture, where the energy landscape has been explored by two different schemes.
-In the first approach, the sample is based on a pathway through the landscape corresponding to a locally-ergodic molecular dynamics trajectory.
+FIG. 10. $\widetilde{f}(T)$ for a 256-atom binary Lennard-Jones mixture, where the energy landscape has been explored by two different schemes.
+In the first approach, the sample is based on a pathway through the landscape corresponding to a locally ergodic molecular dynamics trajectory.
 In contrast, the second scheme employs a more extensive local exploration, as for the 256-atom soft sphere system.